1jds/leetcode/README.md

 # This Repo Contains Some Notes and Practice Solutions to Leet Code Questions

+For discussion of the fastest/top answers (by others, viewable on LeetCode upon successful completion of a challenge), see in this same repo 'topAnswers.md'.
+The below notes are primarily for my own independent notes on challenges.

 ## NOTES

 ### Problem 88.
 Merge Sorted Array